All That Glitters 2021 has concluded on BBC Two - here are the contestants, winner and full results recap.

 Katherine Ryan hosts the show which unfolds inside a specially built workshop as the six-part contest follows the extraordinary skills of eight talented jewellers from all walks of life.

-All That Glitters currently airs Tuesday nights at 8PM on BBC Two.
+All That Glitters aired on Tuesday nights at 8PM on BBC Two.
 You can watch online and catch up via BBC iPlayer here.

-All That Glitters contestants and results so far
+All That Glitters contestants and results and WINNER

 Eight jewellers will enter the workshop… but only one can prove they are a cut above the rest and claim the All That Glitters crown.